- Architect and founder of The αriston Project Ecosystem, UK (since 2011)

 Yannis Stergis is considered to be “the specialist” in Greece and internationally, when it comes to the business of education, cross-cultural intelligence, the architecture of knowledge management systems (KMS), conceptual design, the principles of resourcefulness, the management of intellectual assets and the philosophy behind the models and systems regarding the future of work.
 He is also a member of the European Community Veterans (ECV) and the American Society of Cybernetics (ASC).

-He is an avid admirer of the piano, accordion, harmonica and the sea and refers to Emma and their two children as his raison d’être.
+He is an avid admirer of the piano, accordion, harmonica and the sea and refers to his two children as his raison d’être.